CS633-prog/-Ecommerce/ecom-master/ReadMe.txt

 Change directory ecom-master using "cd" command.

 Use command "python3 manage.py createsuperuser".
 Creates a Superuser and gives you the adminstrator control.
 Creates "localhost:8000".

+You can head to "localhost:8000/admin" to view the administrator profile created using the superuser command.

 Use the commands to make migrations:
 "Python3 manage.py makemigrations"
 "python3 migrate"